Garlic Mashed Red Potatoes with the skin-on taste fancy like a steakhouse side dish, but are homemade and easy enough to make any day of the week.

 These mashed red potatoes are also a super easy side dish to take along to a family Thanksgiving, Christmas, or Easter dinner.
 Sometimes a simple recipe is one of the most popular.
 If you want to dress up your red potatoes a bit more try our Loaded Smashed Potato Casserole or Crock Pot Loaded Red Potatoes.

 Butter is a must in any mashed potato recipe for us.
 The combination of butter, sour cream, and milk makes really creamy mashed potatoes.
-Pats of butter are also great when reheating potatoes or preparing Make Ahead Crock Pot Mashed Potatoes.
+Pats of butter are also great when reheating potatoes or preparing Make Ahead Crock Pot Mashed Potatoes or Creamy Potato Bake with Instant Potatoes.
 The same principle can be used to convert this recipe to a make-ahead potato recipe too!

 Sour cream can easily be substituted for cream cheese for a little bit richer flavor.
 A bit more milk may need to be added to keep the potatoes soft and creamy if cream cheese is used in place of sour cream.